digitalocean/doctl/README.md

 </p>

 ```
-doctl is a command line interface (CLI) for the DigitalOcean API.
+doctl is a command-line interface (CLI) for the DigitalOcean API.

 Usage:
   doctl [command]